jakemperry/project1-crimedata/README.md

 - City of Los Angeles
 - NYPD

+### Data Analysis and Methods
+Methods include:
+- Importing data from csv files
+- Calling for data using an API
+- Cleaning data with pandas
+- Visualizing data with matplotlib

 ### Summary of Conclusions and Discussion
 - There is no evidence casinos attract crime
 - Number of gun stores have no impact on gun crime